Seeing Objects in dark with Continual Contrastive Learning: Related Work and Experiments

-\textbf{Effect of EWC, cropping, and decoder update: } Despite EWC based contrastive learning, it is important to update the decoder in Stage-3, otherwise, although the backbone and dilated encoder have been updated, the decoder would still carry weights from burn-in, and may not be consistent.
-At the same time, EWC is also important.
-To prove this, we train another model, but do not use the EWC based penalty.
-Rather, we simply train the query using contrastive learning, and simply update $\theta_f$ in EMA manner as: $\theta_f=\mu\theta_f+(1-\mu)\theta_{f-q}^*$, with $\mu=0.85$, where $\theta_{f-q}^*$ is feature extractor parameters from updated query in Stage-2.
-Additionally, we also see whether solely using cropping or full-images in Stage-2 is beneficial.

-In Table \ref{ablation_cropping_ewc_wo_decoder_ft}, we report results of three models (all without decoder update): i) (Cropped, 0.85), ii) (Full, 0.85), iii) EWC.
-The first two are without EWC, but updated in EMA manner as mentioned above, and third one is with EWC based penalty.
-The first one uses cropped images, while the second uses full images.
-We found that solely using cropped images though helpful in detecting smaller objects, tends to get lower overall performance then solely using Full images.
-Also, using EWC based penalty is more beneficial (third row has best performance).
-But, in all three cases, the lack of the decoder update causes poorer performance than those reported in Table \ref{vs_SOTA_all}, signifying the importance of decoder update, as expected.

-\textbf{Additional studies: } We also train our burn-in model for an additional 14000 iterations, similar to FDCL EWC 2 w, but found that FDCL EWC 2 w performs much better (Table \ref{vs_day_longer}), indicating the benefit of contrastive learning with EWC penalty, for bridging the domain gap.
-In Table \ref{vs_fourier_FT} we compare our method's results with \textit{Fourier FT} (simple fine-tuning with Fourier translated images).
-While Fourier FT outperforms generative translation methods on small and medium objects, our contrastive learning based FDCL EWC 2 w is still superior.
-It demonstrates that image level translation is not sufficient, but, rather, feature alignment is necessary as well, to bridge the domain gap.
 We also study the convergence behaviour of Stage-2 alone, by initializing with model from burn-in, and training just the contrastive loss.
-Figure \ref{losses_cl} displays the convergence behaviour of contrastive learning, yet again demonstrating its benefit over other alternatives such as adversarial learning \cite{dann_jmlr16} for aligning domains, when it comes to enjoying better convergence.
+Figure \ref{losses_cl} displays the convergence behaviour of Contrastive Learning, yet again demonstrating its benefit over other alternatives such as adversarial learning \cite{dann_jmlr16} for aligning domains, when it comes to enjoying better convergence.